Clam garden: Historical age

 The exact age of the origin of clam gardening is unknown.
 In present day, scholars argue that accurately dating clam gardens is difficult due to the rock wall being submerged, in addition to rising sea levels.

 Archeologists are studying the ages of clam gardens using methods such as optically stimulated luminescence and radiocarbon dating on the rock wall.
 Scholars are using both methods to gain a better understanding of the age of clam gardens.
 The results are different depending on the sample as evidence suggests walls were built up by communities over time.
-Dating results suggest that clam gardens range from 1000 to 1700 years old, whereas other samples indicate that they date back to 3000-3500 years.
+Some dating results suggest that clam gardens range from 1000 to 1700 years old, whereas other samples indicate that they date back to 3000–3500 years ago.

 Conversely, many First Nations peoples have a different perspective of clam garden creation.
-For example, Clan Chief Adam Dick, Kwaxsistalla of the Kwakwaka'wakw nation, states that clam gardens have been around “since the beginning of time.”
-Tom Sewid, a Native Watchman of the Mamalilikulla-Qwe'Qwa'Sot'Em nation, states that his ancestors have maintained clam gardens over "thousands of years" citing clam gardens as title to his traditional lands.
+For example, Clan Chief Adam Dick, Kwaxsistalla of the Kwakwaka'wakw nation, states that clam gardens have been around "since the beginning of time".
+Tom Sewid, a native watchman of the Mamalilikulla-Qwe'Qwa'Sot'Em nation, states that his ancestors have maintained clam gardens over "thousands of years", citing clam gardens as proof of title to his traditional lands.

 Restoration

-Today, the interdisciplinary and collaborative research group "The Clam Garden Network" is actively involved in continuously furthering the research about traditional clam garden management.
+"The Clam Garden Network", a loose affiliation of academics, researchers and First Nations groups, was formed to share current research and traditional First Nations practices related to clam garden management.